jaca00001/TML25_A2_28/README.md

             attack: runs the attack for n rounds, each round sending 1000 new images to the api.
 Returns the stolen model at the end

-api.py - Handles all the code which interacts with the api
+api.py - Handles all the code which interacts with the api.
         new_api: Requests a new api/model.
 Returns TOKEN and SEED.
         model_stealing: Sends 1000 images to the api.
 Returns the embeddings.
         upload: Uploads the current stolen model for evaluation.
 Returns L2 distance to orignial model.
         embeddings_sim: Meassures the cosine similarity between 2 different subsets.
 Returns the average cosine similarity.

 utils.py - This file includes different functions required to steal the model.